Catholic Charities Home > Refugee Immigration Services > FAQs

 Are refugees an economic drain on the community?

 The economic impact of refugees on local communities is very small.
-Refugee Resettlement is a federal program designed to temporarily host refugee families while they transition to self-sufficiency.
-Because the program is only partially funded by the government, RIS depends on local volunteers, in-kind support, and cash donations.
+Refugee Resettlement is a federal program designed to temporarily support refugee families while they transition to self-sufficiency.

 Are refugees the same as other immigrants?